shivashankarhatkar/Frontend_Tool_Augmented_Stock_AI_agent/README.md

 # Financial Research AI — Frontend

 Vanilla HTML/CSS/JS dashboard for the Financial Research Agent backend.
 No frameworks.
+Only for testing purpose.

 ## Run it